Diminished Value Calculator:

 Wondering how to calculate diminished value?
 We have the answers!

-Calculating Diminishing Value Takes Skill and Experience.
+Calculating Diminished Value Takes Skill and Experience.

 There’s a lot of misinformation circulating online about how diminished value should be calculated.
 There are no laws or regulations mandating the use of a particular formula, such as the 17c formula.